 TaCT

 Assets can be located both indoors & outdoors, across multiple floors, buildings and sites on the same network.
 Intelligent asset tags (i-Tags) can send and receive condition and status information via TaCT’s secure data channel.

-Deploying a TaCT system with geo-location is easy and cost-efficient.
-Over-the-air updates (OTA) covers all software and hardware including Tags, Anchors and Gateways, with the TaCT control App being updated via Google Play.
+Over-the-air updates (OTA) covers all software and hardware, with the TaCT control App being updated via Google Play.

+TaCT